The Land Down Under is home to sprawling modern cities, unique wildlife, vast countryside, and some of the best beaches in the world.

 What is the cheapest state to live in?

 However, this isn’t a simple question to answer as there are a lot of factors to consider.
-Of the major cities, Adelaide is regarded as the cheapest city to live in, which is the state capital of South Australia.
+Of the major cities, Adelaide is regarded as the cheapest city to live in and is the state capital of South Australia.

 Where do most expats live in Australia?